-- Collecting and stacking large debris on foreshores will makes its removal by Council staff more efficient. - Removing debris entangled in private pontoons and stacking it on the foreshore will makes its removal by Council staff more efficient. - If residents rake beaches clean and push debris into the canal, it may be taken out of the canal by wind and tide.
-However, it must be recognised that in many cases this debris will simply become stranded on another resident's foreshore.
-Please be aware of wind and tide and possible impacts on neighbours when raking beaches clean.
+- Collecting and stacking large debris on foreshores will makes its removal by Council staff more efficient. - Removing debris entangled in private pontoons and stacking it on the foreshore will makes its removal by Council staff more efficient.

-4.0 Standard of service provided:
+4.2 Standard of service provided:

-- It is impossible to remove all debris from the canal system, and debris will not be collected from the undeveloped south eastern foreshore. - The objective of a clean up will be to remove the majority of large debris (sticks, branches etc approximately 1 metre and above) which is causing a significant problem to access and amenity as described in section 2. - Council will not attempt to remove all small sticks and debris moving around the canal system under the influence of tide and wind.
+- It is impossible to remove all debris from the canal system, and debris will not be collected from the undeveloped south eastern foreshore. - The objective of a clean up will be to remove the majority of large debris (sticks, branches etc.) which is causing a significant problem to access and amenity as described in section 2. - Council will not attempt to remove all small sticks and debris moving around the canal system under the influence of tide and wind.
 However, following completion of a major clean up, if required, a follow up will be made to recover significant accumulations of debris which are re-concentrated in problem areas. - Rubbish will be targeted, as will dense rafts of vegetation such as waterweeds. - Council will collect piles of debris voluntarily collected by residents and left above the high tide line.
 This does not include returning several times to recover increasingly small volumes of small sticks etc which are raked up after each tide. - Council will collect bagged debris voluntarily collected by residents and left on the foreshore.